 |Sustainable development: Concepts, Practices and Challenges||CP0263||20 credits|

-The final year of the BSc Urban Planning and Development provides a valuable opportunity to reflect on the learning across the course to date, and allows you to start to develop a specialism within a specific sub-field of planning.
+Your final year is a valuable opportunity to reflect on your learning to date, and allows you to start to develop a specialism within a specific sub-field of planning.
 It serves as an important component of the course in bridging the worlds of practice and academic study.